I recently heard something that has impacted me in a profound way. I wanted to share it because it might do the same for you.

 Since hearing Hal say that, I’ve started making a list of the “truths” about myself that I’ve always believed – just 5 minutes here and there as they occur to me.

 Things about my commitment to health, success and living a bigger life that have kept me from reaching my potential.
 Stuff that was ingrained in me at a young age by things people may have said, and things that I’ve told myself over the years to stay inside my comfort bubble.

 - Is this actually true or is it a false belief that I can discard?

 - How can I choose today to leave this belief behind and move forward boldly?

 It’s an exciting process, and very, very illuminating.
 I invite you to do the same as you think ahead toward the New Year.

 You might just find that most of the “facts” you’ve come to believe about yourself are little more than falsehoods that you choose to believe about yourself.

-Try leaving them in the dust and choosing something different, and watch your career — and your life — blossom in 2016.
+Try leaving them in the dust and choosing something different, and watch your career — and your life — blossom.

 PS: I have a hidden motive for talking to you about this.
 As writers for children and teens you are uniquely capable of sharing this thinking with young people, who can benefit greatly from leading lives without phony self-limiting beliefs.
 How can you inform your writing with this message, and spark your readers on to great things?